Please Wait!

 The class teacher's role is to provide high quality first teaching for all the children and to report any concerns to parents at the earliest opportunity.
 The class teacher is there to provide a safe, secure learning environment for your child and help them to reach their potential both academically and socially.

 When children are moving on to their next year group, transition meetings are held between the previous teacher and the new teacher where SEND children are discussed at length.
-In the Summer term, parents are invited to come in and meet the receiving class teacher and discuss any worries, and in the Autumn term Meet the Teacher sessions are held to go through class routines and procedures which will hopefully help the child to settle in well.
+In the Summer term, parents are invited to come in for their termly APDR meetings and discuss any worries.
+In the Autumn term Meet the Teacher sessions are held to go through class routines and procedures which will hopefully help the child to settle in well.

 Class teachers will share information about a pupil's needs with any person necessary to ensure needs are met, this will include teaching assistants, cover staff and lunchtime support staff.

-The SENDCo and Acting Deputy Head Teacher are both highly experienced at working with SEND pupils.
-Relevant training is completed where necessary and then this is delivered to other teaching staff at staff meetings.
+The SENDCo has completed her National Award for SEN Coordination.
+Relevant training is completed where necessary, and this is then delivered to other teaching staff at staff meetings.
 Staff are also updated on the SEND Code of Practice and any changes in relation to SEND services.

 Ongoing support is available to staff when required to support children with SEND.
 This can be discussed with the SLT should a staff member wish to participate in training in a particular need.